Freshman Application Materials

 4. Official Test Scores

-Scores from either the ACT Plus Writing or the SAT are required and must be sent directly from the testing agency.
-Our test code is 4656 for the ACT Plus Writing and 1846 for the SAT.
+Scores from either the ACT or the SAT are required and must be sent directly from the testing agency.
+Please note that the writing portion of the ACT is no longer required.
+Our test code is 4656 for the ACT and 1846 for the SAT.
 Do not send your results rush (SAT) or priority (ACT); we receive all scores electronically on a daily basis so there is not an advantage to rush or priority delivery.

 Freshman applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless English was the language of instruction for all courses in all years of secondary school.
 Our TOEFL test code is 1846.
 TOEFL must be submitted electronically from the testing service.
 We do not accept the IELTS electronically.
 Please have a paper copy of your results sent to our office through the mail.
 If you feel that you qualify for a TOEFL or IELTS waiver, please send an email to our office and a counselor will determine if the waiver criteria are met.

 We do not accept scanned or emailed copies of A-level results.
 In order to have your advanced standing credits posted, you should have the official certificates sent to you through the mail.
 You will need to hand-deliver them to our office, and we will make a copy, which will be considered official.
 During the application review process, we will ask to see your provisional results slips, along with official results from IGCSE or AS level exams if applicable.
 These can be sent to our office from your school.

 We ask you to answer the following questions on the online application, each in the form of a short essay.
 Review our list of tips for the written statements as you prepare your responses.
 Both are required for all domestic and international applicants.